RebecaApostu/covidsite/content/posts/2020-09-17-trends-and-patterns-in-booking-activities/index.md

 ### Seasonal Changes

-The [seasonality heat-map calendar](https://public.tableau.com/profile/rebeca.apostu#!/vizhome/TableauAnalytics-CovidThesis/SeasonalityTrends) is assembled on a 8-point colour-code scale, measured by the number of bookings in a day.
+The [seasonality heat-map calendar](https://public.tableau.com/profile/rebeca.apostu#!/vizhome/TableauAnalytics-CovidThesis/SeasonalityTrends) is assembled on a 8-point colour-code scale, measured by the number of confirmed bookings in a day.
 Green refers to a higher number of bookings, while red measures the opposite.

 > The 2019 seasonality shows a regular high season from October to March included, and high season from April to September.